 - View the history of your web browsing

-Direct link to the Browser Gymnastics Part 2 video file that will let you view it full screen.
+Direct link to this video that will let you view it full screen.

 Chromebook Browser Gymnastics